CarnegieHall/archivesspace-importguide/archivesspace-import.md

-Here’s a list of the principal elements and how to fill it out:
+Here’s a list of the principal elements and how to populate them:

-* `<eadheader>` = EAD Identifier: A required sub-element that designates a unique code for the EAD finding aid document.
+* `<eadheader>` = **EAD Identifier**: A required sub-element that designates a unique code for the EAD finding aid document.
 Type in the node “Collection ID, underscore EAD (CollectionID_EAD)” to standardize the titles.
-* `<eadid>` = EAD Identifier: A required sub-element of <eadheader> that designates a unique code for a particular EAD finding aid document.
+* `<eadid>` = **EAD Identifier**: A required sub-element of <eadheader> that designates a unique code for a particular EAD finding aid document.
-* `<titleproper>` = Title Proper of the Finding Aid: The name of the finding aid or finding aid series.
+* `<titleproper>` = **Title of the Finding Aid**: The name of the finding aid or finding aid series.
 Key the whole title of the collection, and the name of the creator of the finding aids.
-More information about the process can be add on AS.* `<archdesc>` = Archival Description: A wrapper element for the bulk of an EAD document instance, which describes the content, context, and extent of a body of archival materials.
+More information about the process can be add on AS.
+* `<archdesc>` = **Archival Description**: A wrapper element for the bulk of an EAD document instance, which describes the content, context, and extent of a body of archival materials.
-* `<untid>` = ID of the unit: Any alpha-numeric text string that serves as a unique reference point or control number for the described material.
+* `<untid>` = **ID of the unit**: Any alpha-numeric text string that serves as a unique reference point or control number for the described material.
-* `<langmaterial>` =  Language of the material: Type in the languages of the materials.
+* `<langmaterial>` = **Language of the material**: Type in the languages of the materials.
 This is a free text, so you can put more than one language.
-* `<origination><creator>` = Information about the individual or organization responsible for the creation, accumulation, or assembly of the described materials.
-As the other Agents Links it won’t be shown in the public interface.
+* `<origination><creator>` = **Information about the individual or organization responsible for the creation**, accumulation, or assembly of the described materials.
+Like the other Agents Links, it won’t be shown in the public interface.
-* `<unittitle>` = Title of the unit: This will be the title of the collection.
+* `<unittitle>` = **Title of the unit**: This will be the title of the collection.
-* `<unitdate>` = Date of the unit: Type in the inclusive dates inside the quotes and the year (or the same inclusive dates) in the brackets.
+* `<unitdate>` = **Date of the unit**: Type in the inclusive dates inside the quotes and the year (or the same inclusive dates) in the brackets.
-* `<physdesc>` = Physical description: A wrapper element for bundling information about the appearance or construction of the described materials.
-Key a number and the kind of containers
+* `<physdesc>` = **Physical description**: A wrapper element for bundling information about the appearance or construction of the described materials.
+Enter a number and the kind of containers for your collection.

-The records copied in the EAD encoding column of the Template, must be paste in the second part of the of the provided EAD form, where you read: `“Paste here your records from the spreadsheet”` , inside the `<dsc></dsc>` element.
+The records copied in the EAD encoding column of the Template, must be pasted in the second part of the of the provided EAD form in: `“Paste here your records from the spreadsheet”` , inside the `<dsc></dsc>` element.

 ![Copy and Paste Image](/images/7%20Copy%20and%20Paste%20elements.png)

 This spreadsheet does not generate the hierarchical relationships in the EAD.
 It is expected that users will insert components as needed into the EAD.
-To structure your data and put  item level records  inside a  series level record  you have to paste them inside the `<c>` series element: the right position is the <did> element just before the closing node couple </did></c>.
+To structure your data and put item level records inside a series level record, you have to paste them inside the `<c>` series element: the right position is between the <did> element just before the closing node pair </did></c>.

 ![Insert elements Image](/images/8%20Insert%20elements%20in%20series.png)

-To add more information about the collection you can encode it in the EAD or use the ArchivesSpace interface.
-If you want to do it on the EAD you can key in your texts in the following form, and then copy and paste them in the EAD in the `<archdesc>` node after the <did> and just before the `<dsc>`.
-You can add more elements or cut off the one you don’t need.
-To format and lay out the texts, use ArchivesSpace avoiding the risks of import errors.
+To add more information about the collection, you can encode it in EAD or use the ArchivesSpace interface.
+If you want to do it on the EAD you can key in your data in the following form, and then copy and paste them as EAD into the `<archdesc>` node after the <did> and just before the `<dsc>`.
+You can add more elements or remove the ones you don’t need.
+To format and lay out the text, use ArchivesSpace to avoid risk of import errors caused by special formatting.